Filiphasan/CouponCode/README.md

 ````

 ## Project Usage
-Run the following commands to get started with the project.
+Run the following commands to get build, run or test with the project.

 ### Restore
 ````shell